Technology and Innovation: Non-Financial Support

 Develop and commercialize your invention or technology with help from CIC’s Learning Centre, Education and Training Programs or their online Tools for Entrepreneurs.

 Find out how your company could make use of the Canadian Geospatial Data Infrastructure.
 You can learn about the advantages of using international standards for data sets, how to share, access and use Canadian geospatial information, and connect with other stakeholders in the sector.

 Digital Accelerator for Innovation and Research (DAIR)

-If you run a Canadian small or medium-size business with less than 500 employees and are involved in software development, testing and demonstration, you may benefit from the DAIR program’s high-performance cloud resources.
+If you run a Canadian small- or medium-sized business (with less than 500 employees) and are involved in software development, testing and demonstration, you may benefit from the DAIR program’s high-performance cloud resources.
 Advantages include: